 Located within the Sierra Nevada Mountain Range of Sequoia National Park, Mt.
 Whitney is situated on the east side of the Great Western Divide, a chain of mountains that runs north/south through the center of the park, and is therefore not visible from any of the roads to the west.

 Mt.
-Whitney is the most frequently climbed peak in the Sierra Nevadas, and perhaps the entire U.S. The summit can be most directly reached via a 10.7-mile trail from Whitney Portal, 13 miles west of of Lone Pine.
+Whitney is the most frequently climbed peak in the Sierra Nevada, and perhaps the entire U.S. The summit can be reached most directly via a 10.7-mile trail from Whitney Portal, 13 miles west of of Lone Pine.
 Ice axes and crampons are needed in spring and early summer, but technical climbing equipment is not usually necessary between mid-July and early October.
-During snow-free summer months, some individuals in excellent physical condition, can climb to the summit and return the same day.
+During snow-free summer months, some individuals in excellent physical condition can climb to the summit and return the same day.

 There are other routes besides Whitney Portal which can be taken to reach Mt.
 Whitney.
 These routes start from less heavily-used trailheads, but require a longer hike to reach the summit.
 The High Sierra Trail begins in Giant Forest on the west side of Sequoia National Park, and takes a minimum of 10 days (round trip) to complete.
 John Muir Trail, which runs south from Yosemite National Park, and the Pacific Crest Trail, also provide access to the summit.

 The peak hiking seasons are July and August, at which time all the campgrounds are likely to be crowded.
 The weather is unpredictable during all seasons, and summer thunderstorms are common.
 Summer days can be quite hot at lower elevations while nighttime temperatures can drop below freezing throughout the year.
 Ice can be encountered on the trail year round.